isomerpages/pmo-nptd/media-centre/press-releases/_posts/2009-06-17-post-wog-briefing-on-state-of-the-population.md

 ---
 layout: post
-title:  "WoG Briefing on State of the Population"
+title: WoG Briefing on State of the Population
 date: 2009-06-17
-permalink: "/media-centre/press-releases/wog-briefing-on-state-of-the-population"
+permalink: /media-centre/press-releases/wog-briefing-on-state-of-the-population
 ---
 Singapore’s total population stands at 4.84 million, an increase of 5.5% over the previous year.
 The growth is largely due to the increase in the number of non-residents.
 The number of residents, i.e. Singapore citizens and permanent residents (PR), grew 1.7% to reach 3.64 million in June 2008.

 Singapore continues to face the long-term demographic challenge of low fertility and an ageing population.
 Singapore’s total fertility rate (TFR) of 1.28 in 2008 remained below the replacement level of 2.1.
 The proportion of residents aged 65 and above continued to increase from 6.8% in 1998 to 8.7% in 2008.
 These trends underscore the need to continue working on long-term strategies to build a sustainable population, in spite of the economic downturn.